mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 pip install build/package/mindspore_ascend-{version}-cp37-cp37m-linux_{arch}.whl -i https://mirrors.huaweicloud.com/repository/pypi/simple
 ```

+Of which,

-> - When the network is connected, dependency items are automatically downloaded during .whl package installation.
+- When the network is connected, dependency items are automatically downloaded during .whl package installation.
 (For details about other dependency items, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/r1.0/requirements.txt)).
 In other cases, you need to manually install dependency items.
-> - `{version}` denotes the version of MindSpore.
+- `{version}` denotes the version of MindSpore.
 For example, when you are downloading MindSpore 1.0.1, `{version}` should be 1.0.1.
-> - `{arch}` denotes the system architecture.
+- `{arch}` denotes the system architecture.
 For example, the Linux system you are using is x86 architecture 64-bit, `{arch}` should be `x86_64`.
 If the system is ARM architecture 64-bit, then it should be `aarch64`.

 ## Configuring Environment Variables